sailfishos/sailfish-connman-plugin-iptables/README.md

 Signal is sent to clients with at least listen() access.

+### RuleAdded

+A rule has been added to iptables.
+Ip address, port/port range, protocol and operation (ADD/REMOVE) are sent as string parameters.

+Signal is sent to clients with at least listen() access.

-### RuleChanged
+### RuleRemoved

-A rule has been changed (add or remove) in iptables.
+A rule has been removed from iptables.
 Ip address, port/port range, protocol and operation (ADD/REMOVE) are sent as string parameters.

 Signal is sent to clients with at least listen() access.